 This internship also lets you reach out to vulnerable groups who suffer from consequences of malnourishment.
 Share knowledge that will inspire people to change their habits for improved living for many years

-You need to be 18 years old or over to take part on this internship.
+You need to have finished high school to join this internship.
 You must also be able to communicate in Spanish on an intermediate level, because you give presentations in Spanish as part of your work.

 You can join a nutrition placement in Peru at any time of year, but please note that some of the organisations we work with are closed between January and March.

 What do you do on the Nutrition internship in Peru?

 You will gain nutrition work experience in Peru, by working with nutrition experts to raise awareness in local communities of the importance of healthy diets.
 Your project work can include the following activities:

 - Improve maternal and infant health through educational courses with mothers

 - Conduct home visits for health checks in local communities

 - Develop nutritional educational materials to improve knowledge and awareness

 - Empower local people to live healthier lives